camiloleon96/Product-Review-Transcription-Service/documentation/development_logs/day2.md

   - while working in this I can refactor some other things that are pending for example refactor the schemas
   - write unit tests
 - documentation: write about the things that can be improved

+## hotfix dbmodels

+assumption: for the following mvp, one video will contain the review of only one product, however the db will be compatible to handle:
+One video -> many products
+one product -> many videos